sinhasonalkumar/microservices/infra/kubernetes/pod-scheduling/taints-tolerations/step-5/effects/NoExecute/operator/equal/README.md

 kubectl taint nodes kind-worker4 mem=high:NoExecute
 ```

-pod will be removed from kind-worker4 after 30 seconds
+pod will be removed from kind-worker4

 ## Step-3